SalineSingularityFRC/FRC2019RobotCode/README.md

 In terminal: git remote add origin https://github.com/SalineSingularityFRC/FRC2019RobotCode.git... or whatever the cloing URL is for the project.

-click the ellipsis in the upper left, pull from, choose the remote repo (origin)
+Click the ellipsis in the upper left, pull from, choose the remote repo (origin)